JonnyOrman/firead-examples/README.md

 docker-compose up --build
 ```

-Create the collection "MyCollection" and seed test data for the Firestore emulator at `localhost:4000/firestore/data`
+Create the collection "MyCollection" and insert test data for the Firestore emulator at `localhost:4000/firestore/data`

 To use each of the examples, `GET` the following, substituting in the target document ID:
 - `example1` - `localhost:3001/{id}`